groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/link-annotations/groupdocs-annotation-java-link-annotations/_index.md

 - **Opacity** controls visibility (0 = transparent, 1 = fully opaque).
 - **URL** must include the protocol (`https://`) to be clickable.

-## Spring Boot document annotation integration
+## How can I integrate link annotation logic into a Spring Boot service?

-If you’re building a RESTful service with Spring Boot, wrap the annotation logic in a service bean:
+Wrap the annotation code in a Spring‑managed service bean.
+This allows you to expose the functionality through a REST controller, enabling clients to request link annotations on demand.
+Inject the `Annotator` via constructor, handle `GroupDocsException` and `IOException`, and return a `ResponseEntity` indicating success or error details. `ResponseEntity` is a Spring type that represents the full HTTP response, including status and body.

 ```java
 @Service